wisedevik/frida-fun/README.md

 ## More to Come ⏳

-Stay tuned!
-We'll be adding more scripts to this repository.
+Stay tuned! i'll be adding more scripts to this repository.
 Feel free to contribute your own!

 ## Important Note ⚠️